 One of the things I am discovering about myself is, I love roasted veggies.
 I have been writing and prepping recipes so much lately and one of my favorites is always a tasty roasted veggie.
-Today I want to share my easy recipe to make Roasted Spaghetti Squash!
+Today I want to share my easy recipe to Roasted Spaghetti Squash!

 Q & A: How to Roasted Spaghetti Squash:

 Can spaghetti squash be frozen after being baked?

 Yes, I roast spaghetti squash in bulk and freeze it in single serving portion freezer bags to use later.
 I generally use the frozen squash within 3 months.
 I place the squash in the fridge in the PM to defrost and use the following AM.
 Spaghetti squash can be reheated in the microwaved also.

 How long does the baked spaghetti squash keep in the fridge?